 Concerns about conduct which do not meet the harm threshold must still be referred to the school DSL/headteacher in a timely manner.
-See further information in section 22.

 9.12 Referral to the DBS (Disclosure and Barring Service) must be made if a person in regulated activity has been dismissed or removed due to safeguarding concerns or would have been had they not resigned.
 This is a legal duty and failure to refer when the criteria are met is a criminal offence.